christophermadsen/emacs-lazy-ruff/README.md

-`Lazy-ruff` is an Emacs integration of the blazingly fast [ruff formatter/linter](https://docs.astral.sh/ruff) simply using shell commands. `lazy-ruff` offers an (hopefully) easy approach to formatting and linting your Python code with `ruff`, whether it's within `org-babel` code blocks, specific marked regions or on entire Python major mode buffers.

-From my experience `lazy-ruff` operates MUCH faster than any other formatter or linter that I've used so far (all credits to `ruff` of course), but that is a purely subjective experience, since I have not run any benchmarks what-so-ever.
+`Lazy-ruff` is an Emacs integration of the blazingly fast [ruff formatter/linter](https://docs.astral.sh/ruff) simply using shell commands.
+Whether it is marked code regions, org src blocks or entire python buffers, `lazy-ruff` (hopefully) offers a simple approach to formatting and linting your Python code with ruff within Emacs.
+From my experience `lazy-ruff` operates MUCH faster than any other formatters/linters currently available (all credits to `ruff` of course), I am sure you'll agree if you try it out for yourself.

-I hope this package will help your workflow.
+**I hope this package helps speed up your workflow :>**

 ## Prerequisites
 The `ruff` command-line tool must be installed and be available in your